pagemedev/pageme-matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 # Setting up Mautrix Discord (optional)

 **Note**: bridging to [Discord](https://discordapp.com/) can also happen via the [mx-puppet-discord](configuring-playbook-bridge-mx-puppet-discord.md) and [matrix-appservice-discord](configuring-playbook-bridge-appservice-discord.md) bridges supported by the playbook.
 - For using as a Bot we recommend the [Appservice Discord](configuring-playbook-bridge-appservice-discord.md), because it supports plumbing.
 - For personal use with a discord account we recommend the `mautrix-discord` bridge (the one being discussed here), because it is the most fully-featured and stable of the 3 Discord bridges supported by the playbook.
+The `mautrix-discord` bridge (the one being discussed here) is the most fully-featured and stable of the 3 Discord bridges supported by the playbook, so it's the one we recommend.

 The playbook can install and configure [mautrix-discord](https://github.com/mautrix/discord) for you.